bcole808/link-click-analytics/readme.md

 1. Make sure you have jQuery included on your page.
 2. Embed link-click-analytics.js on your page.
-3. Add the attribute **data-analytics-event** to an HTML link on your web page.
+3. Add the attribute **data-analytics-event** to an HTML link or button on your web page.

 Parameters are comma separated and correspond to the four parameters for Event Tracking: Category, Action, Label, and Value.
 So for example, you might add a parameter to your link that looks like this: